Waterfalls of Teesdale

 High Force Waterfall

-High Force is one of England’s most powerful waterfalls, where the River Tees plunges dramatically over the Whin Sill rock into a deep gorge.
-It is the best-known waterfall in Teesdale and an unmissable landmark that showcases the raw energy of this ancient landscape.
+High Force is one of England’s most powerful waterfalls, where the River Tees plunges over the Whin Sill into a deep rocky gorge.
+Its sheer force, dramatic setting and easy access make it Teesdale’s most iconic natural landmark, loved by walkers, photographers and families exploring the dale.

 Low Force Waterfall